lauralwd/azolla_phd_thesis/source/21_general_discussion.md

 ...
 No particular mode of transmission of genetic material is more or less relevant to be included in a hologenome, instead the holobiont term must be a usefull concept in research applied appropriately.

 ## Systems perspective vs reductionist

 Complementing each other.

+--> one two tree, systems perspective to find candidates for reductionist experiment --> Systems perspective needed to make sense of non-linear network of pathways?

 Microbiology and ecology need, in the end, a reductionist approach to piece appart the nuts and bolts co-existance.